Culture, Diversity, & Inequality Lab

-If you are interested in becoming a research assistant, please fill out the lab application form and email it to email@example.com or firstname.lastname@example.org.
+If you are interested in becoming a research assistant, please fill out the lab application form and email it to Zoe Schwingel-Sauer (email@example.com).

-Eunseo is a sophomore at Northwestern University majoring in economics and mathematical methods in social science.
+Mary is a freshman at Northwestern University majoring in Economics and Mathematical Methods in the Social Sciences.

-Amelia is a sophomore at Northwestern University majoring in psychology and minoring in French.
+Kaitlyn is a junior at Northwestern University majoring in Psychology, and minoring in Spanish and Environmental Policy & Culture.

-Julianna is a sophomore at Northwestern University majoring in sociology and minoring in Spanish.
+Ashley is a sophomore at Northwestern University majoring in Psychology and Statistics, and minoring in Music Technology.

 Before coming to Northwestern, Kelly obtained her Ph.D. from the University of Virginia.
 Her research focuses on people's perceptions of prejudice and discrimination.
 Kelly is an Associate Researcher at Future Laboratories.